lonnie-smith/gnomic/data/sampleData/greene_a_kind_of_life.md

 ---
-title: A Kind of Life
+title: A Sort of Life (1972)
 author: Greene, Graham
 date: 10/28/2015
-tags: time
+tags:
+- Time
 ---

 This is a nice description of growing out of a feeling: